Skip to product information

 1984-1988: Studied in Tamba, Seto, and Bizen

-1989 Selected for the Japan Traditional Crafts Kinki Exhibition (also selected in 1991-1994 and 2004)
+1989 Selected for the Japan Traditional Crafts Kinki Exhibition (also selected from 1991 to 1994 and in 2004)

 1993 Selected for the Japan Ceramic Art Exhibition (also selected in 2007, 2011, 2013, 2015, 2017, and 2019)

-1994: Selected for the Tanko Biennale Tea Ceremony Art Exhibition
+1994 Selected for the Tanko Biennale Tea Ceremony Art Exhibition

 1996: Won the Jury Prize at the Flower Ceramics Exhibition (also won the same prize in 1997 and 1998)

-1999 Japan Foundation Traveling Exhibition “Japanese Pottery – The Rising Generation from Traditional Japanese Kilns”
+1999 Japan Foundation traveling exhibition “Japanese Pottery – The Rising Generation from Traditional Japanese Kilns”

-2000 Contemporary Tea Ceremony Exhibition TOKI Oribe Silver Award Winner Selected for the Mashiko Ceramic Art Exhibition (also selected in 2002, 2004, and 2008)
+2000 Contemporary Tea Ceremony Exhibition TOKI Oribe Silver Award Winner Selected for Mashiko Ceramic Art Exhibition (also selected in 2002, 2004, and 2008)

 2001: Selected for the World Craft Competition in Kanazawa Held a workshop in Walla Walla, Washington, USA